New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Children's Healthcare of Atlanta Logo

-Aflac began to focus its national philanthropic efforts on the treatment and cure of childhood cancer and pledged $3 million to establish the Aflac Cancer Center at what was then Egleston Children’s Hospital, now known as Children’s Healthcare of Atlanta.
+In keeping with our purpose to be there when people need us most, Aflac began to focus its national philanthropic efforts on the treatment and cure of childhood cancer with a pledge of $3 million to establish the Aflac Cancer Center at what was then Egleston Children’s Hospital, now known as Children’s Healthcare of Atlanta.

 1996